-- Owners will return their allocation for an allocation of 2023 tax credits. - Projects must comply with the requirements in the Qualified Allocation Plan for the original allocation and all representations made in the original awarded application (unless otherwise waived by the Agency). - Projects seeking additional credits will need to re-apply in the 2023 cycle. - 3.
+- Owners will return their allocation for an allocation of 20242025 tax credits. - Projects must comply with the requirements in the Qualified Allocation Plan for the original allocation and all representations made in the original awarded application (unless otherwise waived by the Agency). - Any award of 9% tax credits allocated in 2024 or later will be limited to one return of credits for a new allocation - Tthe project's design is the same as approved at full application (other than changes approved by the Agency). - Projects seeking additional credits will need to re-apply in the 20242025 cycle. - 3.
 The Agency may make a forward commitment of the next year's tax credits in an amount necessary to fully fund project(s) with a partial award or to any project application that was submitted in a prior year if such application meets all the minimum requirements of the Plan.
 In the event that credits are returned or the state receives credits from the national pool, the Agency may elect to carry such credits forward, make an award to any project application (subject only to the nonprofit set aside), or a combination of both.